- 2018 Refurb Home

 Video 2 – Testing the motor in the DRV EHU

 After testing the EHU, the base plate was removed.
 Other than the hole in the top of the EHU, the housing and balun looked good.
 I blew out all the grass and other debris with canned air.

 A closer inspection of the motor showed severe corrosion on the outside.
 I turned the motor shaft by hand and compared it with two other motors and it did not feel smooth.
 I decided at that point not to reuse this motor.

-The motor was replaced with a spare.
+The motor was replaced with a spare from a used EHU purchased from Dave, KE4S.
 The sprocket connected to the spare motor was held in place by a pin instead of the newer-style method of a screw and nut.
 This caused the sprocket to be loose and wobble when turned.
-The plan was to put the original sprocket with the screw and nut onto the spare motor.
+I decided to put the original sprocket with the screw and nut onto the spare motor.
 I first had to remove the pin holding the sprocket to the spare motor shaft.
 I tried tapping the pin out but it wouldn’t come out so it was drilled out.

 Once the sprocket was installed on the replacement motor, the next step was to install the motor onto the base plate and solder the wires into the connector board.

 Sticky tape was used to secure the wires to the base plate.

 Before re-installing the base plate back into the housing, the hole in the top of the housing needed to be repaired.
 In order to determine the best way to repair the hole, I tested various methods on a damaged shell I had kept (the shell damaged in Hurricane Isaac in 2012 that prompted me to convert this antenna to 2 elements in the first place).More